joshglenen/Portfolio/README.md

 <img src="images/image009.png">
 </p>

 An android app was also created and can be found by clicking this **[Link](https://play.google.com/store/apps/details?id=tartanrehab.timeoutbutton&hl=en).** This application was my focus on the project along with research and circuit design.
 The application will detect the BLE IC when the prototype is plugged in and will provide the option to connect.
 Once connected, a trainer could trigger an alarm or stop the machine.
 During testing, it was found that the machines could take up to 1.5 seconds to stop which means that our product is only effective below maximum speeds.
-Once stopped and the danger averted, the prototype automatically returns the control to the machine's user to operate as normal.

 In conclusion, my team developed a way for a technician or parent to prevent accident or injury to a powered wheelchair or scooter user.
 My team created a more compact (6x3x3 cubic centimeters), cheaper ($30), and more convenient (Android app).
 During this project, I became more experienced in the development process, project management, and greatly increased my programming skills beyond what I'd previously thought possible for myself.
 My team's product has significant potential for the future and could eventually be deployed to rehabilitation centres around the world.
 I look forward to the opportunity to complete similar projects that will allow me to improve my skills and help improve the safety of people’s lives.

 ### Remarks

-This page was last updated 8/9/2017 and is not yet complete.
+Last updated 8/28/2017